Snowflake Open Catalog

 - Enable local caching when possible: Selected by default.
 Along with asynchronous access for cloud caching, local caching can improve query performance.

-- Max percent of total available cache space to use when possible: Specifies the disk quota, as a percentage, that a source can use on any single executor node only when local caching is enabled.
+- Max percent of total available cache space to use when possible: Specifies the disk quota, as a percentage, available on any single executor node when local caching is enabled.
 The default is 100 percent of the total disk space available on the mount point provided for caching.
 You can either manually enter a percentage in the value field or use the arrows to the far right to adjust the percentage.

 Reflection Refresh